wmww/Pinecone/readme.md

 * Strings and various String operations
 * User input
 * Running system commands
+* Interpreter for rapid development and simplicity
+* Transpiler to C++ for max performance

 the following features are coming soon:

 * Pass-by-reference
 * Proper classes (pass-by-reference needed)
-* Arrays for any type
+* Arrays of any type
 * Operator overloading
-* Transpiling to C++, or compiling using LLVM

 here is an example of a very simple Pinecone program.
 It prints out all the fibonacci numbers that are less then 100 and even.
+For more complex examples, see the examples directory or the tutorials.

 ```
 a: 1